HomeAutomotiveClassic Cars12 of the Most Expensive Classic Cars in the World

 2. The Magnificent: 1961 Ferrari 250 GT California SWB Spyder

-1961 Ferrari 250 GT SWB California Spyder
+1961 Ferrari 250 GT California SWB Spyder

 This Ferrari was one of many Ferraris that made it onto the list.
 The Italians are great at what they do.
 It was also the car in “Ferris Bueller’s Day Off“.
 It was the car Ferris and Cameron destroyed on a joyride through downtown Chicago.